hideyukiinada/od/README.md

-# Recipe for a Magic: Using Custom Classes to Train and Predict with TensorFlow Object Detection API
+# Using Custom Classes to Train and Predict with TensorFlow Object Detection API
 Hide Inada

 # Overview